Rep. Lisa C. McClain Sells Off Shares of Novo Nordisk A/S (NYSE:NVO)

 - Sold $1,001 – $15,000 in shares of BHP Group (NYSE:BHP) on 10/31/2025.

-Several analysts recently weighed in on the stock.
-Rothschild & Co Redburn raised shares of Novo Nordisk A/S from a “neutral” rating to a “buy” rating in a research note on Tuesday, September 16th.
-BNP Paribas upgraded Novo Nordisk A/S from an “underperform” rating to a “neutral” rating in a research report on Wednesday, August 13th.
-Rothschild Redb raised Novo Nordisk A/S from a “hold” rating to a “strong-buy” rating in a research note on Tuesday, September 16th.
-Wall Street Zen lowered Novo Nordisk A/S from a “buy” rating to a “hold” rating in a research note on Saturday, August 2nd.
-Finally, Morgan Stanley downgraded shares of Novo Nordisk A/S from an “overweight” rating to an “underweight” rating and decreased their target price for the company from $59.00 to $47.00 in a research report on Monday, September 29th.
-One investment analyst has rated the stock with a Strong Buy rating, five have assigned a Buy rating, twelve have assigned a Hold rating and two have given a Sell rating to the company’s stock.
-According to data from MarketBeat.com, Novo Nordisk A/S has a consensus rating of “Hold” and an average target price of $57.40.
+A number of research analysts have recently issued reports on the stock.
+BNP Paribas Exane upgraded shares of Novo Nordisk A/S from an “underperform” rating to a “neutral” rating and set a $54.00 price target on the stock in a research note on Wednesday, August 13th.
+Wall Street Zen lowered Novo Nordisk A/S from a “buy” rating to a “hold” rating in a report on Saturday, August 2nd.
+HSBC cut shares of Novo Nordisk A/S from a “buy” rating to a “hold” rating in a report on Monday.
+Barclays reaffirmed an “equal weight” rating on shares of Novo Nordisk A/S in a research note on Wednesday, July 30th.
+Finally, BMO Capital Markets reduced their price objective on Novo Nordisk A/S from $50.00 to $46.00 and set a “market perform” rating for the company in a research note on Tuesday.
+One equities research analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating, twelve have assigned a Hold rating and two have assigned a Sell rating to the stock.
+According to data from MarketBeat, Novo Nordisk A/S presently has a consensus rating of “Hold” and an average target price of $57.40.

 About Representative McClain